Miniopterus sororculus: Distribution and habitat

 The type location and other sites first identified in the revision were in the highland of the island, at elevations greater than 800–900 metres asl to a height of 2200 metres.

 Occasional observations have been made of Miniopterus sororculus below 40 metres, and some recorded sites are elevations above 50 m, but the greater part of the area of occupancy is over 950 metres.
 The lower site records in the south of the island may be colonies formed in the breeding season or by migration from higher elevations.
 Most daytime roosts were in rocky crevice or sometimes deep caves that were adjacent to previously forested areas cleared for introduced plantation species, the species is also recorded at open habitat at Ihosy, a dry savannah of the central west region of the Madasgascar.
 Miniopterus sororculus has also been found roosting in the attic of an occupied building.
 The species often occurs in the same habitat with Miniopterus majori, and sometimes found cohabiting at their diurnal roosts.

 Conservation

-The species is categorised as least concern by the IUCN red list, which notes their wide distribution across the Malgasy highlands and habitat coinciding with anthropogenic disturbance.
+The species is categorised as least concern by the IUCN red list, which notes their wide distribution across the Malagasy highlands and habitat coinciding with anthropogenic disturbance.